Welcome to McGill’s Ingram School of Nursing (ISoN)!

 Students should read the entire Undergraduate Student Handbook once it is updated in the 3rd week of August.

 We suggest that all students attend Orientation.
 For more information, please review the CL&E website.
 The Ingram School of Nursing hosts our own Orientation activity; please find additional information below:

-The Nursing Professionalism Ceremony is an important event marking your entry into the profession with pride.
-This year, the event will be held virtually.
-Please SAVE THE DATE (September 23rd from 3:00pm-4:30pm) and review the Professionalism webpage for more information.
+The Nursing Professionalism Ceremony is an important event held during the second half of September marking your entry into the profession with pride.
+Date TBA; please review the Professionalism webpage for more information.

 The ISoN encourages students to become familiar with the resources available to them within the ISoN, the Faculty of Medicine and Health Sciences, and the University.
 Please be sure to familiarize yourself with our Student Resources webpage, specifically the information on our Nursing Peer Mentorship Program.